Macclesfield Sunday School: Sunday Schools in Macclesfield

 In 1778, Rev David Simpson of Christ Church Macclesfield, Charles Roe's church, opened two charity schools for the children of the poor.
 By 1786, 412 children attended, learning reading and the Bible.
 When management was handed over to a committee of gentlemen, the school failed.

 In 1796, John Whitaker, a leading Methodist whose father was an alderman, commenced a free Sunday School for 40 children in Pickford Street.
 It was non-denominational and run by the Sunday School Committee.

 Churches started to build and run their own.
-Townley Street Congregational Church had a congregation of Unitarians and Wesleyans.
-Some questioned the need for the chapel to invest in education, and whether the poor should be taught to read and write, but a Sunday school was opened in 1902-3 with 160 pupils.
+Townley Street Congregational Church had a congregation of Unitarians and Wesleyan Methodists.
+Some questioned the need for the chapel to invest in education, and whether the poor should be taught to read and write, but a Sunday school was opened in 1902–3 with 160 pupils.
 In 1880, a day school was added and a separate building erected.

-In 1812, Whitaker's Sunday School Committee decided to erect a purpose built Sunday School.
+In 1812, Whitaker's Sunday School Committee decided to erect a purpose-built Sunday School.
 The Anglicans wanted to erect a day school, and it was first thought that these could occupy the same building, but agreement was not forthcoming and two buildings were constructed.
 The Anglicans constructed their National School on Duke Street.

 While the Big Sunday School on Roe Street, financed by public subscription was completed in April 1814, the Methodists could not agree with Whitaker's insistence that it should be non-denominational, and withdrew to build their own denominational school on Mill Street in 1819.

 The Primitive Methodists established themselves in Macclesfield in 1819, and had their own well-attended Sunday School classes and built their own building in 1835 on Beech Lane.

-Lord Street Sunday School, started in 1820-1 by the Methodist New Connexion, met in the vestry of Parsonage Street Chapel.
+Lord Street Sunday School, started in 1820–1 by the Methodist New Connexion, met in the vestry of Parsonage Street Chapel.
 They erected a building of their own in 1869.
-This doubled as a day school until 1911, then served as a barracks, a temporary library and finally from 1953 as a home to an amateur dramatic company serving as a theatre - MADS Theatre.
+This doubled as a day school until 1911, then served as a barracks, a temporary library and finally from 1953 as a home to an amateur dramatic company serving as a theatre – MADS Theatre.

 Brunswick Street Methodist Chapel had a purpose-built Sunday School before 1845.
 It continued as a Sunday School until 1986.

 Throughout the 19th century, reforms were being made to the provision of education in England culminating in the Education Act 1870.
 The church no longer saw the need to involve themselves in literacy and numeracy, and Sunday Schools saw their sole purpose as religious education.